SurniaUlula/wpsso-um/readme.txt

 = 1.6.0 =

 (2017/04/16) Moved the 'http_request_host_is_external' filter hook to the WPSSO v3.40.13 plugin.
 Refactored the plugin init filters and moved/renamed the registration boolean.

-= 1.5.20 =

-(2017/04/08) Minor code optimization for the plugin data filters.
-Updated the version filters to allow for both {stage}# and {stage}.#.

-= 1.5.19-1 =

-(2017/04/05) Updated the plugin icon images and the documentation URLs.
-Renamed a WpssoAdmin class method for WPSSO v3.40.11-1.

-= 1.5.18-1 =

-(2017/03/25) Added an empty HTTP Expect: header to avoid "cURL error 52: Empty reply from server".

-= 1.5.17-1 =

-(2017/02/26) Improved the layout of options in the site and network Update Manager settings page.

-= 1.5.16-1 =

-(2017/02/26) Improved loading sequence of the plugin textdomain for WPSSO v3.40.0-1.

-= 1.5.15-1 =

-(2017/01/22) Improved clearing of error and information messages on successful update checks.